 Another common case of a combined footing is when the two columns are so close to each other that two spread footings would overlap.
 In industrial plants it's common to design pipe racks which typically consist on a series of moment steel frames at a certain spacing, and braced in the longitudinal direction.
 In those cases the two columns are usually supported on a combined footing.

 How do you calculate the soil bearing pressures?

 For design and construction simplicity, generally the combined footings are designed as rectangular when the loads of the two columns are about of the same order of magnitude.
-However there are cases where one column load is much larger than the other, and therefore this desired simplification is not economically feasible.
-In those cases the footing should be designed as trapezoidal, so that the resulting bearing pressures are about uniform.
-Another example of a trapezoidal footing is when the available space is limited due to the presence of other existing footings in the area.
+However there are cases where one column load is much higher than the other, and therefore this desired simplification is not economically feasible.
+In those cases the footing should be designed as trapezoidal, so that the resulting bearing pressures are about uniform to minimize the probability of differential settlements.
+Another example of a trapezoidal footing is when the available space is limited due to the presence of existing footings or underground pipes in the area.

 ASDIP FOUNDATION accurately calculates the soil bearing pressure distribution for a rectangular or trapezoidal combined footing in either full or partial bearing, as shown in the picture below.

 If we consider that the transverse steel will distribute the column loads in the transverse direction, a combined footing may be designed as a beam in the longitudinal direction, being the columns the supports and the bearing pressure the applied load.
 A kind of upside down beam.
 The shear and moment diagrams help to visualize the variation of the internal forces along the footing, and therefore the required strengths.

 The picture below shows the shear and moment diagrams in the longitudinal direction generated by ASDIP FOUNDATION.
 Note that the moment is typically negative between the columns, and therefore the main longitudinal steel should be placed at the top of the combined footing.

 How do you calculate the shears and transverse bending?